 Employees are your most valuable asset (Christmas Cookies)

-When his cookie factory is sold to a large conglomerate, Jake is pressured to sell his share so the company can be relocated to a bigger big city.
-Hannah is sent to complete the deal, but after meeting Jake and realizing how important the factory is to the town, Hannah decides its employees are more important than profit.
+When his cookie factory is sold to a large conglomerate, Jake is pressured to sell his share so the company can be relocated to a bigger city.
+Hannah is sent to complete the deal, but after meeting Jake and realizing how important the factory is to the town, Hannah decides its employees are more important than profits.

 Hannah learns that the real heart of any company is its employees.
 To make sure you retain your best asset, read our article on the best employee retention tactics.